denizoglu/bdd/01_Preliminaries.md

 25 updates are security updates.
 ```

 Most possibly, there will be updates available as above.
-But before ALL, we need de setup a good password for the `root` account.
+But before ALL, we need to setup a good password for the `root` account.

 ## 1. Change Password of the `root` Account ASAP